-Protease inhibitors can cause hypertriglyceridaemia and elevated LDL-C. Atazanavir/ritonavir and once-daily DRV/r (800 mg DRV/100 mg once daily) are associated with less severe dyslipidaemia than other boosted PIs; AZT can cause mild hypertriglyceridaemia, and EFV can cause elevated total cholesterol and mild hypertriglyceridaemia.
+Protease inhibitors can cause hypertriglyceridaemia and elevated LDL-C. Atazanavir/ritonavir and once-daily DRV/r (800 mg/100 mg) are associated with less severe dyslipidaemia than other boosted PIs; AZT can cause mild hypertriglyceridaemia, and EFV can cause elevated total cholesterol and mild hypertriglyceridaemia.